lmiller1990/design-pattenrns-for-vuejs/src/pdf/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 }
 ```

-I just added a check - `if (!asObject)` and return early if the `props.serialize` did not return a value.
+I just added a check - `if (!isObj)` and return early if the `props.serialize` did not return a value.

 Now everything works correctly, and `<DateTime>` will only update `modelValue` if the date is valid.
 This behavior is a design decision I made; you could do something different depending on how you would like your `<DateTime>` to work.